eduardoafonso1089/opcua_examples/README.md

 # OPC UA Examples with open62541

-Welcome to the `opcua_examples` repository!
+Welcome to the `opcua_open62541` repository!
 This repository provides a collection of examples using the open62541 library to help developers implement OPC UA solutions.
 The goal is to offer a variety of examples that can serve as a foundation for your own implementations.

 ## Table of Contents